This post is also available in: Italiano

 Well, of course you need something to “hold” ingredients together: something sticky.
 It can be egg whites or something sugary: remember that when sugar caramelize, it makes ingredients to stick together and form those clusters!

-How long does this homemade granola last?
+How long does this homemade pumpkin granola last?

 Two hours, in my case lol

 Ok, no, joking aside.
 You can store it into an airtight container for a couple of days.
 The day after, it should still be crunchy.
 The more days you wait, the less crunchy it will be.

 Pay attention though: it has fresh pumpkin purée in it, better to consume it fast!

 If you make this recipe, please be sure to give it a rating and leave a comment!
 It would make me so happy! 🙂

 Remember: if you try one of my recipes, tag me on Instagram or DM me the photos!

 Don’t forget to pin and share this easy and delicious recipe!

 Looking for an easy and delicious breakfast?
 This healthy pumpkin granola is perfect!